 Realty Income (NYSE:O) is the best-known of the monthly dividend payers, to the point that it has trademarked the slogan “The Monthly Dividend Company.”

 The portfolio looks both safe and nicely diversified, with Walgreens Boots Alliance (NASDAQ:WBA) and FedEx (NYSE:FDX) being its two largest tenants.
+It also has a dividend yield of 3.7%.
 Considering Realty Income’s track record, it’s worth staying long.

 LTC Properties (LTC)